Chemical Hygiene Plan - Section 2

 Security will then notify the following according to the procedures specified in sections 2.5.2, 2.5.3, and 2.5.4 of this Plan and in CCRI's Hazard Substance Release Emergency Response Plan

 The following five vendors are authorized under the new state Master Price Agreement to provide cleanup services for hazardous waste and petroleum-related emergencies at CCRI.
-Only the Department of Security and Safety and Campus Police and the Chemical Safety Coordinator are authorized to call them for assistance.
+Only the Department of Security and Safety and College Police and the Chemical Safety Coordinator are authorized to call them for assistance.

 |Company Name||Address||Telephone Number|